 Figures - Do you add useful and concise figure text (aka a caption) to avoid a lot of text over images?

-When you add an image to a website or application, follow the Microsoft Word standard and use "Figure: Description" to describe your images.
+When you add an image to a website or application, it is so useful to add a figure underneath it to describe your image.

 It's the best way of ensuring you catch users' attention to the content of your page.
 When you're scanning a newspaper for interesting articles, you'll check out the pictures, read the accompanying description, and if it sounds interesting you'll go back and read the article.